 Fixed annuities are contracts purchased from a life insurance company.
 They are designed for long-term retirement goals.
-Withdrawals are subject to income tax and withdrawals before age 59 1⁄2 may be subject to a 10% early withdrawal federal tax penalty.
+Withdrawals are subject to income tax and withdrawals before age 59 $^{1}/{2}$ may be subject to a 10% early withdrawal federal tax penalty.
 An individual cannot invest directly in an index.

-Nationwide New Heights 10 is issued by Nationwide Life and Annuity Insurance Company, Columbus, Ohio.
+Annuities are issued by Nationwide Life and Annuity Insurance Company, Columbus, Ohio.

-Nationwide, the Nationwide N and Eagle, Nationwide is on your side and Nationwide New Heights are service marks of Nationwide Mutual Insurance Company. © 2024 Nationwide
+Nationwide, Nationwide Peak Fixed Indexed Annuity, the Nationwide N and Eagle and Nationwide is on your side are service marks of Nationwide Mutual Insurance Company. © 2024 Nationwide

-FAM-0603AO.6 (4/2024)
+FAM-0799AO.5 (4/2024)